TheNewtDev/TheNewtDev/README.md

 - 👋 Hi, I’m @TheNewtDev
 - 👀 I’m interested in Full Stack development with a focus in .NET frameworks
-- 🌱 I’m currently learning
+- 🌱 I’m currently studying for CompTIA Security+ and AWS AI Practioner Certifications
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any AI/ML Projects
-- 📫 How to reach me ...
+- 📫 Reach me via email @ thenewtdev@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 TheNewtDev/TheNewtDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.